-IdenTrust publishes a CRL within one hour of authenticating a Revocation request.
+IdenTrust publishes a CRL within commercially reasonable time after authenticating a Revocation request.
 Each CRL is published no later than the time specified in the nextUpdate field of the previously issued CRL for the same scope.

 4.9.9 Online Revocation/Status Checking Availability